 • Great for meal prep.
 These wraps store and reheat well, making them an excellent choice for meal prepping.
 Prepare a batch in advance for a ready-to-go meal.

 Besides tortilla wraps, you’ll only need a handful of ingredients for the filling.
-Here’s a breakdown:

-• Extra Virgin Olive oil – Our go-to fat for sautéing the mushrooms.
-If you’re out of olive oil, avocado or even melted coconut oil will work fine.
+• Extra Virgin Olive Oil – Our go-to fat for sautéing the mushrooms.
+If you’re out of olive oil, avocado, or even melted coconut oil will work fine.

 • Mushrooms – Select white mushrooms, brown mushrooms, or some of each to give your wraps a “meaty” element with mouthwatering umami flavor.
 Keep reading for more mushroom varieties.